Intrinsic Diophantine approximation on the unit circle and its Lagrange spectrum: Romik's dynamical system and Perron's formula

-\end{theorem} \begin{proof} Recall from \S\ref{SecCylinder} that $P$ is a unique point lying in the intersection of decreasing cylinder sets $\{\Cyl_k(P)\}_{k=0}^{\infty}$.
+\begin{proof} Recall from Proposition~\ref{prop:dec_cylinder_convergence} that $P = (\alpha,\beta)$ is the unique point lying in the intersection of $\{\Cyl_k(P)\}_{k=0}^{\infty}$.
 If $Z$ is one of the boundary points of $\Cyl_k(P)$ for some $k$, then the statement in the theorem is trivially true and there is nothing to prove.
-So we will assume in what follows that $Z$ is not equal to $Z_k^{(1, 0)}(P)$ or $Z_k^{(0, 1)}(P)$ for any $k$.
+So we will assume in what follows that $Z$ is not equal to$Z_k^{(1, 0)}(P)$ or $Z_k^{(0, 1)}(P)$ for any $k$.